-Recently I went back home to Panama for a visit, and met up with an old classmate for lunch.
+Recently I went home to Panama for a visit, and met up with an old classmate for lunch.
 She suggested Mexican, and I quickly agreed.
 Well, one satisfying steak burrito bowl, and two margaritas each later, and I was totally inspired.
 Who wouldn’t be?

 Unfortunately my friend had to return to work in a food coma.
 I on the other hand got to enjoy a cappuccino with my sister, and do some shopping.
 Aah, the advantages of being on vacation.